FreelanceMY Logo

 Freelancers report gross income and pay self-employment tax while personally funding every protection that formal employees receive by default.

-Malaysia's formal sector median salary stands at RM 3,036 (DOSM 2025), while fresh graduates in Kuala Lumpur average RM 3,435 (Jobstreet 2026).
+Malaysia's formal-sector median salary is RM 3,036 (DOSM 2025), while fresh graduates in Kuala Lumpur earn an average of RM 3,435 (Jobstreet 2026).

 Freelance platform benchmarks show substantially different earning potential, but only if you price correctly and maintain consistent billable hours.